sulcgroup/oxdna-viewer/examples/cadnano_import_example-linear_actuator/README.md

     3. Make sure that "caDNAno" is selected as file format
     4. Select "Hexagonal" as lattice type
     5. Input a scaffold sequence (or leave blank to set a random sequence)
     6. Click "Import and load".
-The import log is visible in the web console, as seen in Figure 1.a).
+The import log is visible in the web console.
 3. Repeat step 1 for "slider.json"
 4. Position the slider on the rail(a)  In the "Select" tab, enable the "System" selection mode and click on the slider to select it.
     1. In the "Edit" tab, toggle the "Translate" tool (or press "T" on the keyboard).
-Use the arrows to position the slider on the rail, as seen in Figure 1.c).
+Use the arrows to position the slider on the rail.
-6.  (optional) Select by cluster, translate and rotate the single stranded clusters to avoid the extended backbone bonds seen in Figure 1.c).
+6.  (optional) Select by cluster, translate and rotate the single stranded clusters to avoid the extended backbone bonds.
-7.  (optional) Use the "Create" and "Ligate" tools to join the structures together
+7.  (optional) Use the "Create" and "Ligate" tools to join the structures together.